SIPOC diagram: what is it and how to use it to define the purpose of a project

 This finally brings us to the customer who walked into the store with a need: in this case, hunger.
 However, customers are also the milkshaker and even the shop owner, who becomes a customer when he buys the ingredients.

-This is the ultimate purpose of a SIPOC diagram that can be applied in any industry and to any process.
+This is the ultimate purpose of a SIPOC diagram that can be applied in any industry and to any process, making it a real strategic guide.

 Create a free account now